n76/Symphony/README.md

 Other
 =====
-The icon for this app was derived from a [public domain image](https://commons.wikimedia.org/wiki/File:Bratsche.jpg).
+The media control icons for this app are from the [GNOME Desktop icons](https://commons.wikimedia.org/wiki/GNOME_Desktop_icons) set.

 Permissions
 ===========